aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 ##### 3. Verify that changes has been deployed successfully

 Open a new browser window in private mode and enter the `WebsiteURL` (you can get the WebsiteURL from the _Outputs_ tab of the CloudFormation console).
-You should see AMI ID added to the page, simillar to the picture bellow.
+You should see the AMI ID added to the page, similar to the picture below.

 ![ami-id](/50-launching-ec2/ami-id-1.png)